WarrenTheRabbit/pytest-onboarding/prompts/raw_data/README.md

 > *raw prompt data* contains input and output data

 ##### Motivation
-The motivation is that *raw prompt data* provides the building blocks for one-shot and few-shot prompts.
-If these building blocks are collected, it is easier to automate the manual input-to-output processes at a later stage.
+*raw prompt data* provides the building blocks for one-shot and few-shot prompts.
+If these building blocks are collected, it is easier to automate manual input-to-output processes at a later stage.

 ##### Process
 Whenever I change text from one form to another and anticipate it would be helpful if that process were highly efficient in the future, I add a *raw prompt data* file to this directory.